Sneha06dev/Ecommerce-/README.md

+# Full Stack Ecommerce Website - MERN Stack
-# Fashion Flaire - Trendy Clothes Shopping Website
+## Fashion Flaire - Trendy Clothes Shopping Website

 **Fashion Flaire** is an online shopping website dedicated to trendy clothes.
 It features an intuitive user interface for browsing and purchasing clothes, a secure login and signup system, and an admin panel for managing products.